Reading Blue Mountain and Northern Railroad: History

+Beginning

 The Blue Mountain and Reading Railroad was founded in 1983 to provide freight service on the former Pennsylvania Railroad Schuylkill Division between Hamburg and Temple.
-Starting in 1985, the BM&R began operating passenger excursions over the line using two steam locomotives: ex-Gulf, Mobile and Northern Railroad 4-6-2 No. 425 and ex-Reading Company T-1 4-8-4 No. 2102.
-The BM&R also began operating three more state-owned lines, including the Allentown branch and Colebrookdale branch.
-The railroad also entered into a partnership with the Reading Company Technical and Historical Society, which leased track space in Leesport and in return leased two diesel locomotives and assorted passenger cars for use on the line.
+Starting in 1985, the BM&R began operating passenger excursions over the line using two steam locomotives: ex-Gulf, Mobile and Northern Railroad 4-6-2 № 425 and ex-Reading Company T-1 4-8-4 № 2102.
+The BM&R also began operating three more state-owned lines: the Allentown branch, the Perkiomen Branch, and Colebrookdale branch.
+The railroad also entered into a partnership with the Reading Company Technical and Historical Society, which leased track space in Leesport and in return leased two vintage Reading Company diesel locomotives and assorted passenger cars for use on the line.

+Expansion

-In 1990, the Blue Mountain and Reading took ownership of 150 miles of track located in the Coal Region north of Reading.
+In 1990, the Blue Mountain and Reading took ownership of 150 miles of track located in the Coal Region north of Reading, referred to by Conrail as the "Reading Cluster".
 Shortly thereafter, the company renamed itself the Reading Blue Mountain and Northern Railroad and moved its headquarters from Hamburg to Port Clinton.
 Throughout the 1990s and 2000s, the RBMN acquired more lines in northeastern Pennsylvania, primarily of Reading Railroad, Central Railroad of New Jersey, and Lehigh Valley Railroad heritage.

 In the mid-1990s, the RBMN discontinued the regularly scheduled passenger operations between Hamburg and Temple and instead focused on occasional excursions throughout the rest of its system.
 The partnership between the RBMN and Reading Company Technical and Historical Society had more or less ended by this point, but the group still leased track space in Leesport until 2008 when they moved to the Hamburg yard and opened the Reading Railroad Heritage Museum.

-Despite the discontinuation of the Hamburg to Temple excursions, steam operations continued.
-In 1995, No. 425 was present at the grand opening of Steamtown National Historic Site in Scranton.
-No. 425 remained at Steamtown until 1997.
-Between 1998 and late 2008, all steam operations were suspended.
+Despite the discontinuation of the Hamburg to Temple excursions, steam operations continued elsewhere on the railroad.
+In 1995, No. 425 was present at the grand opening of Steamtown National Historic Site in Scranton. № 425 remained at Steamtown until 1997.
+Between 1998 and late 2008, all steam operations were suspended while both № 425 and № 2102 underwent full rebuilds in compliance with federal guidelines. № 425 returned to service in 2008, while № 2102 returned to service in 2022.